AITRICS/Medical_Tri_Modal_Pilot/README.md

 ```

 ## Preprocessing
-As the data preprocessing phase of mimicMIMIC-IV + MIMIC-CXR + MIMIC-ED + (MIMIC-IV-Note) is considered our private company resource, the preprocessing code cannot be shared.
-However, for the convenience of readers, we have made available sample preprocessed data in the data folder, which can be used to reproduce and execute the code.
+Here we release the subset of our preprocessed data in the $data$ folder as a sample dataset.
+Note that the preprocessing code is exclusive and cannot be released.

 ## Model Training